Short stories: Do’s and don’ts

 3) Limit the characters

 Only the most important characters deserve a place in short stories.
-Because every character that is introduced requires a description and background information.
+Because only major characters have a place in short stories, that is introduced requires a description and background information.
 Adding an unnecessary character would only take away crucial time and space from the essential elements.

 As mentioned already, this is a medium where writers get to experiment.
 If you have to, you could change the narrative style to something non-traditional.
 Like telling your story through a device.
 Think of letters, diary entries, emails, chats.
 Anything with which the readers are able to relate more and improve your plot.